 Undoubtedly, any phase involved in the translation process requires a thorough knowledge of the general subject to be translated as well as an intimate familiarity with both cultures, together with extensive knowledge of syntactic and semantic aspects of both languages while preserving the stylistic features of the target language.

 Some recent papers claim that MT now is almost human-like or that it gets closer to that of average human translators.
 On the other hand, Some Linguists and scholars have argued that MT will never reach the quality of a professional human translation.
-The present article seeks to investigate the issue of human translation as opposed to machine translation challenge, through comparing and contrasting the pros and cons of the two different types of translation.
+The present article seeks to investigate the issue of human translation as opposed to the machine translation challenge, by comparing and contrasting the pros and cons of the two different types of translation.

 Machine Translation Pros and Cons